I am a huge pro wrestling fan, most notably of the Mexican lucha libre variety.

-This right here is a Lucha Tribute to one of the biggest lucha libre stars…ever.
+This right here is a Lucha Tribute to one of the biggest lucha libre stars ever.
 And I’m not kidding.
-This guy is a Wrestling Observer Hall of Famer (part of the inaugural class), one of the biggest draws in the history of lucha libre and a man who was the top star of the first promotion to look CMLL in the eye and go “we can beat you.”
+This guy is a Wrestling Observer Hall of Famer (part of the inaugural class), one of the biggest draws in the history of lucha libre and a man who was the top star of the first promotion to look CMLL in the eye and go “We can beat you.”
 I know what you’re thinking; this is about Mil Mascaras.
-NOT SO FAST MY FRIEND (and seriously, didn’t you see Mil wasn’t booked for tomorrow?)!
-This is in fact the story of Frontera, Tabasco’s favorite son, former CMLL, IWRG, AAA and UWA star and lucha libre legend, “The Mayan Prince” El Canek.
+NOT SO FAST, MY FRIEND!
+This is, in fact, the story of Frontera, Tabasco’s favorite son, former CMLL, IWRG, AAA, and UWA star and lucha libre legend, “The Mayan Prince”: El Canek.

 What You Already Know

-Chances are you American wrestling fans will remember this for two reasons; a) it was actually a decent match all things considered and b) it’s the closest anyone will get to experiencing 60K strangers being completely silent in one place at the same time.
+Chances are you American wrestling fans will remember this for two reasons: it was actually a decent match, all things considered, and it’s the closest anyone will get to experiencing 60K strangers being completely silent in one place at the same time.
 It was so quiet I think I could hear a conversation I was having with my mother all the way in Rhode Island at the time.
-Needless to say, that’s Canek’s legacy in the states to the casual American wrestling fan.
+Needless to say, that’s Canek’s legacy in the United States to the casual American wrestling fan.
 And they wonder why us lucha fans are so worried about Andrade Almas and Gran Metalik’s respective futures.

 What You Didn’t Know